 You can see there are several laws about reporting accidents to the police.
 If you were part of a crash, assume you need to report it.

-Do I Need to Report Minor Accidents?
+Do I Need to Report Minor Accidents to the Police?

 There’s a lot of confusion about whether to report minor accidents only involving property damage.
 In these situations, Virginia law doesn’t require a report.